American Descendants of Slavery

 American Descendants of Slavery (ADOS) is a term referring to descendants of enslaved Africans in the area that would become the United States (from its colonial period onward), and to the political movement of the same name.
-Both the concept and the movement grew out of the hashtag #ADOS created by Yvette Carnell and Antonio Moore.
+Both the term and the movement grew out of the hashtag #ADOS created by Yvette Carnell and Antonio Moore.

 The ADOS movement focuses mainly on demanding reparations for the system of slavery in the United States.
 They want colleges, employers and the federal government to prioritize ADOS and argue that affirmative action policies originally designed to help ADOS have been used largely to benefit other groups.

 Supporters of the ADOS movement say they should have their own ethnic designation on census forms and college applications, and should not be lumped in with other Black people—namely modern Black African immigrants to the United States and Black immigrants from the Caribbean.